 To meet graduation requirements, BS-AME majors must achieve a minimum cumulative grade-point average of 2.0 in the required AME courses.
 In addition, 130 total credits are required for graduation with an overall cumulative grade point average of 2.0.
-By placement exam of RC Music Department Students may need to substitute MUSC 101 or MUSC 110 for MUSC 111.
-WRTG 273 can be taken in the Sophomore or Junior year.
+By placement exam of RC Music Department - students may need to substitute MUR101 or MUR110 for MUR111.
+Notes - Students cannot take BOTH MUR 101 and MUR 110 for the music requirement.